rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 At 6:30 am, we moved from T1 towards Swim start point.
-The swim loop was L shape - go 350m straight, right turn for 600m and then come back the same path.
+The swim loop was L shaped - 350m straight, right turn for 600m and then come back the same path.

-All gathered, we were waiting for first rays of sunlight to hit the lake.
+All gathered, we were waiting for first rays of sun to hit the lake.
 That moment was very serene.
 I was calm.
-I took the swim buoy as precaution as no open water swim for 2 years.
+I took the swim buoy as precaution as no open water swim practiced for 2 years.

-Just before the swim start, it was announced one blind athlete and his support athlete were lining up in the front.
+Just before the swim start, it was announced that there was a blind athlete  amongst us, along with a support athlete.
 They both were welcomed by huge cheer!!!

 {% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim04 (The course).JPEG" description="Rajram Talab, sunrise in horizon" %}

 At 6:50am, the swim was open.
-It was staggered start, 6 athletes every 10 seconds.
-The swim start was little rough - lot of jostling and kicking.
+It was a staggered start, 6 athletes every 10 seconds.
+The swim start was rough - lot of jostling and kicking.
 I quickly realized that swim buoy was a very dumb idea.
 First of all, It was slowing me down.
-And then it was not even needed as there were ropes throughout the loop.
-But anyway, too late in the game.
-The swim buoy was borrowed from a friend.
-Otherwise I would have unlatched it and continued with out it.
+Secondly, it was not even needed.
+There were ropes throughout the loop, athletes could hold on to it if needed.
+Anyway, it was too late in the game.
+If this was my swim buoy (I had borrowed from a friend), I would have unlatched it and continued without it.

 Swimming comfortably, I reached the 900m loop.
 I checked the time elapsed - 36 min. **DAMN**!!!
 I knew I was slow, but not this slow!!!
 Calculating, I realized I was in serious risk to miss the swim cutoff of 70 min.
 My race would have been over even before I reached the bike.
 I strongly suspect the slow speed was due to the drag caused by swim buoy.